 Today’s youth are disconnected from nature due to fast-growing technology.
-Go Outdoor is a core tool to educate and connect young people with nature, as our future lies in their hands.
-They have to understand the importance of protecting and saving nature from its injuries.
-The project’s purpose was to develop conservation capacity among primary school students by raising awareness of the importance of mountainous ecosystems in sustainable livelihoods for present and future generations.
+Go Outdoor is a core tool to change this; educating and connecting young people with nature, as our future lies in their hands.
+It is essential that youth understand the importance of protecting and saving nature from its injuries.
+The project’s purpose was to develop conservation capacity among primary school students by raising awareness of the importance that mountainous ecosystems have in sustainable livelihoods for present and future generations.

-Students were engaged in identifying threats to the mountainous ecosystems and developing ways of acting to mitigate the consequences of anthropogenic activities.
-They also had a chance to participate in wild species monitoring using scientific methods.
-These experiences changed attitudes and behaviors among young people towards mountain resources and they appreciated REMA and RDB’s conservation efforts.
+Students were engaged in identifying threats to the mountainous ecosystems and developing ways of mitigating the consequences of anthropogenic activities.
+They also had a chance to participate in the monitoring of wild species using scientific methods.
+These experiences changed young people’s attitudes and behaviors towards mountain resources, and they greatly appreciated REMA and RDB’s conservation efforts.

 FOUNDED BY: Melinda Gray Ardia Environmental Foundation